 Employers’ liability insurance (if they have staff)

-Why it matters: If a worker falls off your roof and they’re not insured, you could be liable.
+Why it matters: If damage occurs to your roof or a worker falls off your roof and they’re not insured, you could be liable.

 Don’t settle for anonymous online reviews alone.